mobius29er/youtubeExtractor/README.md

 ### What drives the CTR?
 The thumbnail and the title of the video along with, to a much smaller degree since YouTube now relies on the transcript more, the videos "tags" (key phrases you can add to your video's description).
 So for a video to perform well we need to have a good CTR rate (>4%), AVD, and engagement.

-I however don't have access to other channels YouTube studio/Analytics so I reversed engineered the YouTube algorithm and formed what I call the Retention Quality Score (RQS).
+I however don't have access to other channels YouTube studio/Analytics so I reverse engineered the YouTube algorithm and formed what I call the Retention Quality Score (RQS).
 The engagement portion (like, comments, number of subscribers for the channel not per video), thumbnails, titles, descriptions, and video durations (longer videos have a higher AVD which means a better YouTube algorithm score) I am able to grab from YouTube via its API.
 So I have all of this, but what am I trying to do with all these metrics and information?

 The goal of this project was to determine whether the success of a YouTube video can be predicted using only its pre-publication features.
 Specifically, the research asks:
 ### Research Question